threader/AltanOS/Readme.md

 Solutions moved because of formatting issues, I will actually have to read about .md formatting...

 Tested on Windows 10 and Windows 11.

 ## Hardening

 Maybe list some¿ Read the harden-* files?
-Read the entire script?
+Read the scripts?

 Added:
 * [exploitguard](https://github.com/palantir/exploitguard/) - Added